anutosh097/AssignmentSolve/README.md

 10) I am using react router v6 package to get the query parameter value for the your tab
 11) By passing specific query parameter keys like owner_id specific values of owners can be obtained like given in screenshot which will help in the your tab
 12) The infinite scroll pagination is done using useInfiniteQuery from react-query package
+13) Added the your tab functionality
-13) So the filter part is remaining now
+14) So the filter part is remaining now

 I am sharing some screenshots related to development process that I had taken.
 ***